-DATA NOTE: Race/ethnicity data was drawn from the PR-23 summary of accomplishments for PY 2023.
+DATA NOTE: Race/ethnicity data was drawn from the PR-23 summary of accomplishments for PY 2022.
 The table above does not include a category for people that identify as "other multi-racial".
 Due to this, the racial/ethnic data in the above table may not necessarily match the number of persons actually served by the CDBG program.

-According to the most recent 2018-2022 American Community Survey 5-Year Estimates (DP-05), the population in Castle Rock was 74,065 persons.
-An estimated 87.3% were White, followed by 2.2% for Asian and 0.8% for Black or African American persons.
-"Some other" race made up 2.2% of the population and "Two or more" races made up 7.0% of the population.
+According to the most recent 2017-2021 American Community Survey 5-Year Estimates (DP-05), the population in Castle Rock was 71,037 persons.
+An estimated 88.2% were white, followed by 2.0% for Asian and 0.7% for Black or African American persons.
+"Some other" race made up 2.5% of the population and "Two or more" races made up 6.1% of the population.
 All other races accounted for less than 1%.
-About 10.7% of the Town population identified ethnically as Hispanic or Latino.
+About 11% of the Town population identified ethnically as Hispanic or Latino.

-For activities where the Town recorded race/ethnicity information, 92.7% of CDBG funding went towards assisting White persons, 3.4% went towards assisting Black or African American persons, and 1.2% towards assisting Native Hawaiian or Other Pacific Islander persons.
+For activities where the Town recorded race/ethnicity information, 94.8% of CDBG funding went towards assisting white persons, 2.6% went towards assisting black or African American persons, and 2.6% towards assisting Asian persons.
 All other races were less than 1%.
-An estimated 7.0% of persons assisted with CDBG funding identified ethnically as Hispanic.
+An estimated 3.5% of persons assisted with CDBG funding identified ethnically as Hispanic.
 Benefits were generally in line with the Town-wide demographic population.

-While the Town adequately assisted the Black and Native Hawaiian or Other Pacific Islander community in PY 2023, the Town recognizes the need to identify all minority groups such as Asians, Native American and Alaskan Natives, and Hispanic households for assistance with CDBG programs even if their populations are small.
+While the Town adequately assisted the black and Asian community in PY 2022, the Town recognizes the need to identify all minority groups such as Native American and Alaskan Natives, Native Hawaiian or Pacific Islanders and Hispanic households for assistance with CDBG programs even if their populations were small.
 There is also a need to reach more Hispanic persons.